kmerckae/panda_safe_hrc_tutorial/source/zed_ros/octomap.rst

+.. _ZED_ROS_Octomap:

-Octomap with ZED2
+Octomap
 =================

+.. role:: raw-html(raw)
+    :format: html

-This section will help you to visualize 3D map in RViz.
+This section will help you to visualize 3D map in RViz on your external computer.

-I supposed you have already cloned the :ref:`zed-ros-wrapper<ZED_ROS_WRAPPER>` example.
+:raw-html:`<font color="red"> THE FOLLOWING SECTIONS ARE NOT CLEARLY EXPLAINED.
+PLEASE REWRITE!
+AT THE END OF THIS DOCUMENT I WANT TO BE ABLE TO SEE DETECTED OBJECTS ON THE EXTERNAL COMPUTER.
+NOT CLEAR FROM EXPLANATION I READ HERE.  </font>`

 To display the octomap run